Bachelor of Engineering in Civil Engineering

 Program Description and Accreditation

-In the first two years of the program, students take coursework in the fundamentals of engineering, mathematics and basic science in order to strengthen their technical background and develop intellectual maturity.
-They continue in a broad-based civil engineering program that helps them develop competence in a variety of areas within the discipline.
+In the first two years into the program, students take coursework in the fundamentals of engineering, mathematics and basic science in order to strengthen their technical background and develop intellectual maturity.
+They continue in a broad-based civil engineering program that helps them develop competency in a variety of areas within the discipline.
 Topics include structural, geotechnical, transportation, environmental, and water resources engineering, as well as surveying and construction management.
 In their last two years, students choose elective courses in various sub-disciplines of civil engineering based on their academic and career interests.

 Instruction on the design process is fully integrated throughout the curriculum to foster the depth of understanding and self-confidence that students will need to think creatively and become productive engineers.
 The curriculum is based on the fundamental concept that students can best develop their creative skills through a series of progressively more demanding design experiences leading up to a major, comprehensive senior-level complex engineering design project.